paraspell-research/xcnft-pallet/README.md

 **Try it out before you implement it!**

 ### Dockerized local testnet build:
-**Make sure your docker deamon is running**
+**Make sure your docker daemon is running**
 Copy the [Dockerfile](https://github.com/paraspell-research/xcnft-pallet/blob/main/Dockerfile) from this repository and input following commands:
 - `docker build --platform linux/x86_64 -t polkadot-sdk-image:latest .` to build Docker image
 - `docker run --platform linux/x86_64 -p 9910-9913:9910-9913 -p 9920-9921:9920-9921 --rm -it polkadot-sdk-image:latest` to start Zombienet.

 Once Zombienet is started, continue from step 8 in the next section.

-### Follow these steps to create local testnet that implements xcNFT:
+### Follow these steps to create a local testnet that implements xcNFT:

 1. Fork or clone [following repository](https://github.com/paraspell-research/polkadot-sdk)

 2. Download [Zombienet binary for your system](https://github.com/paritytech/zombienet/releases)

-3. Copy zombienet binary into binaries folder of the repository you just forked
+3. Copy Zombienet binary into the binaries folder of the repository you just forked

 4. Compile Relay chain by:
 - `cd polkadot`